opnfv/doctor/requirements/05-implementation.rst

 polling those databases through the APIs provided.
-If it finds new alarms, it will evaluate them based on the pre-defined alarm configuration, and depending on the configuration, it will hand a message to the Alarm Notifier, which in turn will send the alarm message northbound to the Consumer. :num:`Figure
-#figure12` also shows an optimized work flow for Ceilometer with the goal to
-reduce the delay for fault notifications to the Consumer.
+If it finds new alarms, it will evaluate them based on the pre-defined alarm configuration, and depending on the configuration, it will hand a message to the Alarm Notifier, which in turn will send the alarm message northbound to the Consumer. :numref:`figure12` also shows an optimized work flow for Ceilometer with the goal to reduce the delay for fault notifications to the Consumer.
 The approach is to implement a new notification agent (called "publisher" in Ceilometer terminology) which is directly sending the alarm through the "Notification Bus"